Skip to content

 Both of these recent decisions of the ONCA underline the importance of careful attention to arbitration provisions in commercial agreements.
 Courts in Ontario will show deference to and uphold valid arbitration agreements.
 The ONCA has demonstrated that it will use flexible and common sense approaches to give effect to arbitration agreements.
 Drafters of arbitration agreements should also take note from Baffinland that the use of clear and consistent language throughout an agreement may help to avoid disputes on proper interpretation altogether.

-For more information on this topic, please contact the authors Marina Sampson and Nicole Tzannidakis.
+For more information on this topic, please contact the author Nicole Tzannidakis.

 The authors would like to thank articling student, Ashleigh Graden for her assistance with this article.